chazelton331/mm-concept-detection-experiments/README.md

 ###More Semantics for Running the Code ###

--In our example we have extracted Surf Descriptors with VLAD encoding and by applying PCA,using the code included in <code>SurfExtraction</code>.
+-In our example we have extracted Surf Descriptors with VLAD encoding and applying PCA,using the code included in <code>SurfExtraction</code>.

 -In <code>Detector</code>